How writers can use generative AI (and still sleep at night)

-But, what about those days where there is no profundity to be found…the moments where I just need to produce as much copy as my little fingers can muster?
-On those days I feel blocked from tapping the reservoir that is the Human Condition, am I more machine than writer?
+But, what about those days when there is no profundity to be found?
+The moments where I just need to produce as much copy as my little fingers can muster?
+On those days when I feel blocked from tapping the reservoir that is the Human Condition, am I more a machine than a writer?

-Technology makes so many aspects of my job easier — referencing old material, analyzing competitive data, optimizing for research-driven keywords.
-I love finding shortcuts to avoid repetitive tasks, but it is hard to ignore that grating voice that echoes in my brain when I take one…the voice that says, “Do you honestly think this is what a real writer would do?”.
+Technology makes so many aspects of my job easier — referencing old material, analyzing competitive data, and optimizing for research-driven keywords.
+I love finding shortcuts to avoid repetitive tasks, but it is hard to ignore that grating voice that echoes in my brain when I take one — the voice that says, “Do you honestly think this is what a real writer would do?”

 And that’s a big root of the issue, isn’t it?
 It’s ego.

 Not all writing is created equal.
 I’ve seen a lot of AI-written content that made me think, “Huh, sounds like something I could have written.”
 I wouldn’t say those work examples define me as a writer.
 I write because I enjoy it, but I don’t enjoy everything I write.
 There are situations that call for commodity content, and that’s the stuff AI is great at creating.
 Maybe it’s time we let it.

 Writers aren’t important because they know where commas go.
 We matter because we cultivate critical thinking and turn complex feelings or abstract ideas into the communication that drives society.
 Those ideas can become classic literature or your next great marketing campaign.
 Either way, tools that help us make content accessible and free up our time for more complex tasks are just that – tools.
 A plumber needs a wrench, and writers may soon need generative AI.

 So, how do we noble writers reconcile these big feelings with our reality?
 I can’t promise you the right answers, but here are my cardinal rules*: